GrantS2S/website/content/help/solutions/400-bad-request-incorrect-postal-code.md

 4. Click fulfill order

 Go back to the queue and skip the fulfillment queue error as you manually processed the fulfillment

-## Support
-For more assistance regarding our technical support, please log a ticket directly from your Stock2Shop console, alternatively send an email to support@stock2shop.com